k1now/NLP_Text_Classification/README.md

 The data processing comprised of reducing the data into two columns: the review and the sentiment.
 The sentiment was derived from the start ratings associated with each review, where 4 or 5 stars were considered 'positive', 1 and 2 stars were considered negative, and 3 star was considered neutral and ommitted from the analysis.

-Data source:
+**Data source:**

-Reviews across various categories: https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews Grocery and product-specific datasets: https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset?select=amazon_reviews_us_Grocery_v1_00.tsv
+Reviews across various categories: https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews </br>
+Grocery and product-specific datasets: https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset?select=amazon_reviews_us_Grocery_v1_00.tsv </br>

 **Project Objective:** Key usecases to the Sentiment Analysis conducted in this project through NLP Text Classification are as follows: